Note: Files are in Adobe (PDF) format.

 Financial review for current quarter and financial year to date

-The Sector's revenue for the quarter of RM45.6 million (3Q16: RM21.8 million) represents 92% of the overall Group's turnover.
-The sector's revenue increased by more than doubled, as a result of higher progress billings from on-going projects under the Civil Construction division.
-The Construction Division's revenue for the quarter of RM24.3 million was solely derived from the development and upgrading of the Proposed Pan Borneo Highway in the State of Sarawak (Phase 1 Works Package Contract - WPC-09) which commenced during the 4th Quarter 2016.
+The sector's revenue of RM83.3 million (2Q17: RM42.2 million) increase significantly compared to the preceding year corresponding quarter, as a result of higher progress billings from on-going project.
+Under the Construction's Division, revenue for the quarter of RM48.6 million (2Q17: RM26.7 million) was solely derived from the development and upgrading of the Proposed Pan Borneo Highway in the State of Sarawak (Phase 1 Works Package Contract - WPC-09) undertaken by the subsidiary Company i.e KKBWCT Joint Venture Sdn Bhd which commenced from the 4th Quarter 2016 onwards.

 The Group's Steel Fabrication division recorded revenue of RM33.8 million (2Q17: RM14.7 million), improved by more than double or 129.9% as compared to the preceding year corresponding quarter.
 The newly awarded contract in March 2018 from Petronas Carigali Sdn Bhd for the Provision of Engineering, Procurement, Construction, Installation and Commissioning ("EPCIC") of Wellhead Platforms for D28 Phase 1 project has started to contribute to the Group's earnings.